 Now that you have all these great photos, here’s what you can do with them:

 Create a unique Photo Story Book of Halloween parties, spooky decorations, family traditions, and trick-or-treating.
 You can get special Halloween photo book designs from online photo services like Mixbook, Shutterfly, and Snapfish.
 Snapfish also offers inexpensive Flip Books that are just the right size.

 Make customized Halloween cards with your own photo on the front and your personal greeting inside.
 Use a fun scary design like Jack O’Lantern lights, a pirate skull, or creepy crawlies.
 Either use your own software like Adobe Photoshop Elements or you can create your card at one of the online services and get your cards in the mail a few days later.

 Halloween Party Invitations

 Show off your favorite Halloween moments with a collage poster.
-You can select different sizes, backgrounds, and layouts to create the special story of you trick-or-treaters.
+You can select different sizes, backgrounds, and layouts to create a special story of your trick-or-treaters.

 Add a colorful page of your Halloween memories to your scrapbook.
 My Memories has some awesome scrapbook layouts for Halloween and for pretty much any other occasion you can think of.
 Online services like Shutterfly and Snapfish offer easy scrapbook page templates.
 Select from dozens of backgrounds and different layouts to tell the story of your scary celebration.